nginxinc/.github/profile/README.md

 If you are looking for a project that you can't find here, please visit https://www.github.com/nginx (including the [NGINXOSS webserver/reverse proxy](https://github.com/nginx/nginx), [NGINX Unit](https://github.com/nginx/unit) and [NGINX Javascript (njs)](https://github.com/nginx/njs) ).

-If you'd like to join in the conversation with others on NGINX open source projects and efforts, come join the [NGINX community Slack](https://community.nginx.org/joinslack?w&utm_source=nginxinc-github)
+If you'd like to join in the conversation with others on NGINX open source projects and efforts, come join the [NGINX Community Forum](https://community.nginx.org).